 First presented in India by the Unit Trust of India(UTI) in 1971, is another tax saving option providing the benefits of insurance and investment returns.
 While a part of its premium amount ensures life insurance, the remaining sum goes for investment.
 With a lock-in period of 5 years, investors can benefit from maximum Rs 1.5 Lakhs for income tax exemption under the 80C.
 Under ULIP, investors can enjoy various options of funds like balanced funds, equity funds, or debt funds, making this plan suitable for all types of investors, varying from low risk to high-risk capability.

 Furthermore, your bonus amount from the employer can also be beneficial for your tax exemption.
 But it would help if you kept a few things in mind:

 - Produce your investment details early enough to prevent your employer from deducting liable tax on a bonus before handing it.

-- And, If under any conditions, employer anticipates that tax rates may come down for the upcoming year, request the employer to push your bonus up to that following year.
+- If under any conditions, employers anticipate that tax rates may come down for the upcoming year, request the employer to push your bonus up to that following year.

 There are few things to keep a note on to enjoy the overall benefits of any plans discussed above.
 You need to thoroughly understand each tax exemption option to know its investment amount, lock-in period, and maximum benefit that it can yield, depending upon your risk appetite.
 Review form 16 generated every year-end to understand the tax deducted at source (TDS) from your income.
 Share every detail of your ongoing investment plans with your employer, to prevent any unnecessary tax deductions.

 To understand more about other Exemption Sections or Salary Structure, Email us at email@example.com with your query we shall be happy to assist you.
 You may also follow our Facebook by liking the same at http://www.facebook.com/factohr to get such frequent updates.